 Its east-west position also puts the slice in line with sunrises and sunsets at certain times of the year.
 At dusk, solar power lights reveal the barn’s internal structure in a new light.

-From outside of the Secret Sky barn from a distance, you can bearly tell that the barn has been split.
-However, your eyes soon begin to notice the strange out of place angles that encompass the entire corner of the barn.
+From outside of the Secret Sky barn from a distance, you can barely tell that the barn has been split.
+However, your eyes soon begin to notice the strange out-of-place angles that encompass the entire corner of the barn.
 We are looking forward to the next Michigan Barn Art project in the Thumb.

 The Port Austin Barn Project on PBS Newshour

 The Barn Project – Under the Radar Michigan

 53North – Ten Barns in Ten Years Map

 It’s the end of Summer Tradition.
 The Thumb Arts Guild’s Annual Juried Art Fair occurs each Labor Day weekend at Gallup Park in Port Austin.
 The Labor Day Weekend of Art in the Park